inunix3/wetris/README.md

   <img src="screenshots/screenshot.png" alt="a screenshot of the tetris">
 </p>

+*TODO: rewrite the building and installation sections for complete instructions for compilation on Windows, and list of needed libraries on Linux.
+Also it might be worth to write shell and powershell scripts for downloading all dependencies when building with -DVENDORED_LIBS=ON.*

 ## Building

 If you're on Windows, you can obtain tetris from the